Mikaelemmmm/go-zero-looklook/doc/english/1-Development environment construction.md

 - Generate mod, error handling when using the template redefinition, the project used a custom goctl template in the project deploy/goctl under

-## 9.Common mistakes in building environments
+## 9. Common mistakes in building environments

 ```dock
 1.Create stage, start docker-compose-env.yml container